Bioclima00/page.github.io/content/authors/YaruJin/_index.md

 ---
 # Display name
-title: Zhaoyu Dong
+title: Yaru Jin

 # Full name (for SEO)
-first_name: Zhaoyu
+first_name: Yaru
-last_name: Dong
+last_name: Jin

 # Username (this should match the folder name)
 authors:
-  - Zhaoyu Dong
+  - Yaru Jin

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student in Environmental Science & Engineering at i-Ecoclimatology Lab
+role: Master's student in Resource and Environment at i-Ecoclimatology Lab

 # Organizations/Affiliations
 organizations: